-3.1 The computational domain
+5 3.1 The computational domain

 ELEFANT relies on a regular grid made of quadrilaterals in two-dimensions and hexahedrons in three-dimensions.
 The size of the elements is typically assigned at startup as being the ratio of the length in a given dimension divided by the number of elements in this same dimension.
-However, in the case when the user knows a priori where most of the deformation is going to occur (e.g. the deformation is seeded in a given part of the domain, or crustal deformation is to be focused on at the expense of the mantle), the user can stretch the grid by either using pre-defined functions or implementing his own.
+However, in the case when the user knows a priori where most of the deformation is going to accur (a.g. the deformation is gooded in a given part of

+10 of the deformation is going to occur (e.g. the deformation is seeded in a given part of the domain, or crustal deformation is to be focused on at the expense of the mantle), the user can stretch the grid by either using pre-defined functions or implementing his own.